 I spent a lot of time trying to decide on the spacing of the shelves.
-I knew the bottom space needed to be big enough to fit a food storage bucket.
+I knew the bottom space needed to be big enough to fit a five gallon food storage bucket.
 I also wanted a few large shelves for oversized items.
 But I also wanted to be able to fit as many shelves as possible into this little space.
 I even measured the height of canned goods, mason jars, cake mixes, cereal boxes and soda bottles, just to help me know what sizes would work.
 After I came up with an idea of what I wanted, I used blue painters tape to mock up the shelves:

 It was so helpful to see what the shelves would look like!